 Students should continue to follow their normal school timetable with 3 lessons per day.
 In order to read, respond and complete the work to the best of their ability students should spend between 60 to 90 minutes per lesson with a minimum of one hour of Knowledge Organiser work per day in-line with the schedule.

 In addition to our online learning we will also have ‘live’ tutor sessions while the school is partially closed.
 These will run at the usual registration time.
 Monday will be a live tutor session for students in Years 7, 10 and 11 and Thursday will be for students in Years 8 and 9.
 Students will receive information from their tutor as to how to access the Google Meet sessions.

 Some parents may, quite rightly, wonder why all lessons are not ‘live streamed’ with a teacher.
 We have given this considerable thought and trialled this with several classes during the previous lockdown.
 Our research and findings told us that this method of learning, whilst having some benefits had more limitations over time, these included:

-Teaching staff are also currently delivering lessons to students in school and cannot be in two places at once.
+- Teaching staff are also likely to be delivering lessons to students in school and cannot be in two places at once.